Arziel1992/Z-S-Overview-Pack/README.md

 	- _Some features might not show correctly at first, It may be necessary to Dock and then Undock at any station to reload the UI to apply all changes._

 #### Option 2: Out of game:
+1. Download:
+    1. Full project:
-1. Click the green "Clone or download" button located at the top right of the above file list, then click "Download ZIP".
+        - Click the green "Clone or download" button located at the top right of the above file list, then click "Download ZIP".
+        - It will download a complete copy of the project (not recommended).
+    2. Specific release (version):
+        - Click the "Releases" link near the "Clone or Download" button.
+        - Go to the release you are interested in (latest release is recommneded).
+        - Scroll down to "Downloads" of said release and download the "Z-S ..." .zip file
 2. Once downloaded in the folder of your preference, extract the .zip file contents in a folder of your preference.
-3. Go to the most recent version folder and copy the "Zirio-Syundai Full.yaml" file.
+3. Go to the most recent version folder and:
+    - Copy the "Z-S Full Stylized.yaml" file for the complete pre-stylized overview.
+    - Or copy the "Z-S Full Unstylized.yaml" file for the complete default-style overview.
+    - Or copy the specific packs you want/need, alongside one or all layouts.
-4. Go to "C:\Users\YourName\Documents\EVE\Overview" and paste the downloaded file here.
+4. Go to "C:\Users\YourName\Documents\EVE\Overview" and paste the copied files there.
+    - If the folder doesn't exist, you can either create it manually.
+    - Or export your current overview (recommended) and it will be created automatically.
+        - To export, follow step 5-6.
+        - Instead of import, choose export and mark "Check All".
+        - This will save your current overview and its settings.
 5. Start the game and open up your Overview Settings ( ≡ button at top left of the Overview window).
-6. Go to the "Misc" tab and click "Import Overview Settings".
+6. Go to the "Misc" tab
+    - Click "Reset All" to have the default settings loaded.
+    - Follow steps 5-6 and click "Import Overview Settings".
-7. Select "Zirio-Syundai Full" on the left list and click "Check All" on the top middle, then click "Import".
+7. Select one of the copied files on the left list, click "Check All" on the top middle of the window, then click "Import".
+8. Repeat step 7 if you are importing individual packs + layouts instead of a Full profile.
 	- _Some features might not show correctly at first, It may be necessary to Dock and then Undock at any station to reload the UI to apply all changes._

 #### Popular Forks